Tporterinbox/product-feedback-app/README.md

-📝 Project's Title — Product Feedback App
+# 📝 Product Feedback App
 📌 Project Description & Purpose
 This project is a feedback app that allows users to offer suggestions and report bugs

 🚀 Live Site
 Here's the link to view the live app: https://product-feedback-app-tee.netlify.app/

-🖼️ Screenshots:
+# 🖼️ Screenshots:
 Screenshots of the Product Feedback App
 <img width="795" height="604" alt="Screenshot 2026-04-18 at 8 07 09 PM" src="https://github.com/user-attachments/assets/b5afd83a-87a7-4cbb-8076-6acdf2060dbd" />